 Will a Thomas Jefferson Education Approach suit your homeschool family?
 How can it be done and what are the goals?

-A Thomas Jefferson Education is Individualized Leadership Education.
-This approach has been named by Oliver DeMille who titled his book, "A Thomas Jefferson Education; Teaching a Generation of Leaders for the Twenty First Century."
-The book describes a classics-based educational approach which Thomas Jefferson received through the mentoring of George Wythe.
+The Thomas Jefferson Education Approach is Individualized Leadership Education.
+This approach has been named by Oliver DeMille whose book describes a classics-based educational approach which Thomas Jefferson received through the mentoring of George Wythe.
+He titled his book, "A Thomas Jefferson Education; Teaching a Generation of Leaders for the Twenty First Century."

 Through his research, the author, Dr DeMille, found that great leaders throughout time had very similar educational experiences.
 "From Lincoln, Jefferson and Washington to Gandhi, Newton and John Locke, to Abigail Adams, Mother Theresa and Joan of Arc - great men and women of history studied other great men and women."
 What are the educational experiences they all share?

-"Whatever the culture, look at its greates leaders and you will almost always find that they were guided by at least one outstanding mentor and made a lifetime study of classic works." (p37)
+"Whatever the culture, look at its great leaders and you will almost always find that they were guided by at least one outstanding mentor and made a lifetime study of classic works." (p37)

 "Wherever the student sits to study at public or private school, or at home, leadership education is based on several powerful traditions:

 Together these form the tradition of leadership education, which I call a Thomas Jefferson Education, a tradition which is sorely needed in modern America."
 (A Thomas Jefferson Education, p24)

 Dr DeMille has concluded after several years of mentors and classics and after teaching and mentoring at George Wythe College for more than ten years, that all education boils down to two things:

 Getting an education is the job of the student and getting an education is a difficult job!
 It takes time and hard work - by the student, who is guided and mentored by teachers or parents and by the classics.